SD Meatless Mondays

-The proposal to create "Meatless Mondays'' menus in elementary and K-8 school cafeterias was made by school board President John Lee Evans and board member Kevin Beiser.
+The ``Meatless Mondays'' menus in cafeterias in elementary and kindergarten through eighth grade schools were proposed by school board President John Lee Evans and Trustee Kevin Beiser.

-They said nearly 28 percent of children in San Diego are overweight or obese, making them more susceptible to heart disease, high blood pressure, diabetes and other ailments.
-The two also cited a United Nations study finding that the meat industry creates one-fifth of man-made greenhouse gas emissions.
+They said nearly 28 percent of children in San Diego County are overweight or obese, making them more susceptible to heart disease, high blood pressure, diabetes and other ailments.
+They also cited a United Nations study finding that the meat industry creates one-fifth of man-made greenhouse gas emissions.

 UC San Diego, the University of San Diego and Los Angeles Unified School District have joined the Meatless Monday movement, according to Evans and Beiser.

-Operation Samahan, a San Diego-based community health organization, calls Meatless Mondays "an easy, effective way for our children to start the week with a focus on health and nutrition.''
+Meatless Mondays also had backing from the Sierra Club, San Diego Green Party and Operation Samahan, a San Diego-based community health organization, called Meatless Mondays ``an easy, effective way for our children to start the week with a focus on health and nutrition.''

 UC San Diego School of Medicine professor Dr. Larry Hansen said heart disease and stroke were among several ailments that could be linked to ``eating too much meat.''

 ``The diseases start in high school -- even earlier -- and they progress inexorably if you don't lower the risk factors,'' Hansen said.

 Crawford High School teacher Jason Folkman said Meatless Mondays were in students' best interest, but shouldn't become ``cheesy Mondays.''